Alternative Break Trip Leader Information, Application, & Interest Form

 - Meet with Center for Civic Engagement staff bi-weekly or weekly from late fall to early spring term for check-ins and support in trip planning

 - Attend AB leader training workshops to better prepare for the trip leader role (approximately four 1.5-2 hour trainings)

 - Build community among team before, during, and after the trip

 - Facilitate pre-trip meetings and post-trip reunion/reflection meeting to provide necessary orientation and context for successful trip (identity-based, social issue, and service-learning reflection and education)

-- Plan daily reflection activities for trip
+- Plan daily reflection, dialogic, and/or processing activities for trip

 - Lead or facilitate daily service projects and educational/reflective sessions

 - Create and implement assessment and evaluation of the trip

 - Facilitate group decision making about logistics, meal times, sustainability practices, free time activities, etc.